Heatwave591/eVTOL-SIM/README.md

 ## Assumptions
 - All six spec constants per company are taken verbatim from the assignment's vehicle spec table.
-- Charger assignment is FIFO — not specified in the prompt, chosen as the simplest fair policy.
+- Charger assignment is FIFO.
 - Faults are modeled as a Poisson process, with rate = faultProbabilityPerHour × flightDurationHours per completed flight.
-Faults are logged but do not ground the vehicle or add downtime.
+- Faults are logged but do not ground the vehicle or add downtime.
-- A flight or charge still in progress at the 3-hour cutoff is not counted in the final statistics — only fully completed segments count.
+- A flight or charge still in progress at the 3-hour cutoff is not counted in the final statistics.
-- Each of the 20 vehicles independently picks one of the 5 company types at random (uniform distribution), rather than a fixed partition — satisfying "a random number of each type, totaling 20."
+- Each of the 20 vehicles independently picks one of the 5 company types at random (uniform distribution).

 ## Sample Output
 ```bash